4Semantics: IDP Software Vendor

 Founded in 2018 by Tomasz Rzezniczak in Białystok, Poland, 4Semantics operates as a bootstrapped cognitive automation specialist that received early backing from Full Speed Ventures.
 Unlike pure-play IDP vendors, the company positions itself across the broader cognitive automation space through a dual focus: document understanding via SensID and clerical UI automation via Cognitive Hand.

-The company targets document-intensive sectors including finance, e-commerce, and logistics.
+The company targets document-intensive sectors including finance, insurance, e-commerce, and logistics.
 SensID claims to reduce manual document handling by over 80%; Cognitive Hand targets the adjacent problem of repetitive desktop work, claiming one hour of daily clerical savings per user.
-Together, the two products reflect a deliberate bet that enterprise automation buyers want a single vendor spanning both document and interface layers - a positioning closer to RPA-IDP hybrids than to specialist extraction platforms.
+Together, the two products reflect a deliberate bet that enterprise automation buyers want a single vendor spanning both document and interface layers, positioning it closer to RPA-IDP hybrids than to specialist extraction platforms.

 How 4Semantics Processes Documents